mialkin/docs/databases/sql/window-functions.md

 `DENSE_RANK()` function gives you the ranking within your ordered partition, but the ranks are consecutive.
 No ranks are skipped if there are ranks with multiple items.
 So, if you have 3 items at rank 2, the next rank listed would be ranked 3.

 `CUME_DIST()` function calculates the cumulative distribution of a value within a group of values.

+Expert Tip: While `CUME_DIST()` is listed under Ranking, some documentation might group it under "Distribution Functions" along with `PERCENT_RANK()`.
+However, placing it under Ranking is still contextually correct for most SQL learners.

 By the way, the expression with empty `OVER` also works: